Dr. Linder's Blog

 11 ESSENTIAL STEPS FOR A SUCCESSFUL AND SAFE PLASTIC SURGERY

-Posted On: September 26, 2007 Author: Dr. Stuart Linder Posted In: Breast Implants, Media, Plastic Surgery
+Posted On: September 26, 2007 Author: The Office of Dr. Stuart Linder Posted In: Breast Implants, Media, Plastic Surgery

 - Make sure that your doctor is Board Certified with the American Board of Plastic Surgery, as well as a member of the American Society of Plastic Surgery.
 There are absolutely no substitutes for these credentials in the United States of America